JackHowa/mood/README.md

 pscale connect mood dev --port 3309
 ```

+## Db

+Scaffold

+`npx prisma init`

+`npx prisma db push`

+- generates an sdk to use for the types for the methods to match
+- creates a table as well in the db for that branch

+`npx prisma format`

+- for formatting
+- also creates other sides of relationships

 ## Learn More

 To learn more about Next.js, take a look at the following resources: